gul-am/gul-am/README.md

 ## Hi 👋, I’m Gulamo Amade ##

-- A freelancer Software Engineer that is moved by curiosity.
+- A freelancer Software Developer that is moved by curiosity.
 - A self made Backend developer ( work in progress ).
 - I can centralize a DIV when needed...
 I guess, I'm fullstack developer  🤣
+- Engineer Degree on the way 👨‍🎓

 #### Projects ongoing
 - [x] - Do buy 24/7